european-summer-of-code/esoc2026/README.md

 * choosing a funding model:
     * option A: donation for stipend.
 This is easiest, with low contractual complexity: you donate to a hub, and the hub contracts with the participant.
 The "stipend" requires that a significant portion (but not all) of the outputs are in the open domain, e.g., contributions to an open source project or a research report.
     * option B: paid internship.
-You can use your own contract template, in this case the hub will only act as matchmaker, and you will diractly contract with applicants and manage any tax and visa requirements.
+You can use your own contract template, in this case the hub will only act as matchmaker, and you will directly contract with applicants and manage any tax and visa requirements.

 (this information queried via the [project sponsor form](https://forms.office.com/e/0brWFKNrg7))